The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 - retains its configuration (API Token etc) when the plugin is updated
 - only allows Administrators to enable/disable caching; edit config

+We plan to add further features as clients & the community request it.

+**Let us know your thoughts on GitHub!**

 == Frequently Asked Questions ==

 = Does the plugin allow me to purge the NGINX User Cache? =

 Yes, it does!
-This can be done easily via the button in the admin top bar.
+All users can do this easily via the button in the admin top bar.

 = Does it allow me to disable or enable NGINX User Caching? =

 Yes!
-You can disable or enable the cache from the top admin bar.
+Admins can disable or enable the cache from the top admin bar.

 This is only visible if you are logged in as an Administrator.